 20. For under 45 seconds, mobile is the leading device for video consumption in Australia (at 69%).
 But the non-connected living room widescreen is king of the screens for over 55 seconds (at 61%).

-Indeed there’s no longer one device consumers are using for watching video content.
-Consumers watch on whatever screen is best available to them when they want to consume video.
+Indeed consumers are no longer using a single device to watch video content.
+Viewers watch on whatever screen is best available to them when they want to consume video.

 If your brand still hasn’t taken the video leap, then you should consider relevant platforms where your audience hangs out and publish your first video.
 It might seem challenging at first to attack this complex format, but once you get the hang of it, you’ll find it delivers better results than other formats.